 Infix and prefix symbols do not have a fixed meaning: they are simply interpreted as applications of functions bound to the names corresponding to the symbols.
 The expression prefix-symbol expr is interpreted as the application (prefix-symbol) expr.
-Similarly, the expression $expr_1$ infix-symbol $expr_2$ is interpreted as the application (infix-symbol) $expr_1$ expr_2.
+Similarly, the expression $expr_1$ infix-symbol $expr_2$ is interpreted as the application (infix-symbol) $expr_1$ $expr_2$.

 The table below lists the symbols defined in the initial environment and their initial meaning.
 (See the description of the standard library module Pervasive in chapter 20 for more details).
-Their meaning may be changed at any time using let (infix-op) $name_1 name_2 = ...$
+Their meaning may be changed at any time using let (infix-op) $name_1$ $name_2 = ...$

 Operator Initial meaning

 + Integer addition.

 - (infix) Integer subtraction.

 - (prefix) Integer negation.

 Integer multiplication.

-1 Integer division.
+/ Integer division.
 Raise Division_by_zero if second argument is zero.

-The result is unspecified if either argument is negative.

 mod Integer modulus.
 Raise Division_by_zero if second argument is zero.

-The result is unspecified if either argument is negative.

 land Bitwise logical "and" on integers.

 lor Bitwise logical "or" on integers.

 lxor Bitwise logical "exclusive or" on integers.

 lsl Bitwise logical shift left on integers.

 lsr Bitwise logical shift right on integers.

 asr Bitwise arithmetic shift right on integers.

 +.
 Floating-point addition.

 (infix) Floating-point subtraction.

 (prefix) Floating-point negation.

 .
 Floating-point multiplication.

-1. Floating-point division.
+/.
+Floating-point division.

 Floating-point exponentiation.

-Q List concatenation.
+0 List concatenation.

 ^ String concatenation.

 !
 Dereferencing (return the current contents of a reference).

 := Reference assignment (update the reference given as first argument with

 the value of the second argument).

 = Structural equality test.

 <> Structural inequality test.

 == Physical equality test.

 ! = Physical inequality test.

 < Test "less than".

 <= Test "less than or equal".

 Test "greater than".

 >= Test "greater than or equal".